 (1) On the one hand, some Prefectures do not register the asylum claims of Dublin returnees and channel them to the PADA.
-As it has already been mentioned in the Registration section, access to these platforms is really complicated and some returnees have to wait several weeks before getting an appointment with the organisations running them.
+As it has already been mentioned in the Registration section, access

 Administrative Court of Paris, Order No 1813788/9, 31 July 2018.